konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 - [Run the Script](#run-the-script)
 - [FAQs](#faqs)

-### System Requirements
+### System Requirements To Run Script

 #### Microsoft Windows

-* Python v3.x
+* _Python v3.x_
-* OpenSSL with an environment path variable set to support .p7b file generation <!--Where and what is the exact setting name?
-Specific term(s) is better for reader.
-"An Environment path variable set to support...generation" is quite wordy.-->
+* _OpenSSL_ and environment path variable set to support .p7b file generation <!--Specific example/actual environmental path variable setting = clarity for reader.
+OpenSSL is never mentioned again.
+How is it used?-->

 #### Apple macOS and iOS

-* macOS and iOS:  Python v3.x
+* _Python v3.x_

+### How This Works
+<**Move this to intro?**>
+The script produces a .p7b file for Microsoft Windows and .mobileconfig files for Apple macOS and iOS.

+- **Microsoft Windows**&mdash;This script compiles a .p7b file of your selected Certification Authorities' signing certificates for PIV issuers.<!--Is this correct?-->.
+You can use _certutil_ or a group policy object (GPO) to publish the file to domain controllers.
+This will help standardize agency trust store management processes.<!--Recommend deleting last sentence.
+Won't network eng./admin. already know this?-->

+- **Apple macOS and iOS**&mdash;This script compiles an Apple Configuration Profile (.mobileconfig) of your selected Certification Authorities' signing certificates for PIV issuers.<!--Same question about PIV Issuers in MS above.-->You can distribute the .mobileconfig file to devices or share it on an agency intranet website.For details, see Apple [Installation Options](https://fpki.idmanagement.gov/truststores/apple/#installation-options/){:target="_blank"}.

 ### Download Location

-Version 1 of the Trust Store Management Script can be downloaded from this [link](../../tools/TSMS-V1/Trust_Store_Mangagement_Script_V1.zip).

-#### To ensure authenticity, please verify that the package SHA-256 hash is:
+The first step is to download the script installation package: [Trust Store Management Script](../../tools/TSMS-V1/Trust_Store_Mangagement_Script_V1.zip){:target="_blank"}.

+#### Verify package authenticity

+You'll need to verify the authenticity of the downloaded .zip file.
+Its SHA-256 hash should be:<!--Is this what you meant?-->

 ```
     EC2A7159E42CCA958190E50B18C6B35009234FD23B160731245239A09B36751A
 ```

-#### Verify the hash on Windows using _certutil_:
+To verify the hash:

+* Windows:

 ```
     > certutil -hashfile [DOWNLOAD_LOCATION]\Trust_Store_Mangagement_Script_V1.zip SHA256
 ```

-#### Verify the hash on macOS using Terminal:
+* macOS and iOS:

 ```
     $ shasum -a 256 [DOWNLOAD_LOCATION]/Trust_Store_Mangagement_Script_V1.zip
 ```

-### How It Works

-- **Microsoft Windows**&nbsp;&mdash;&nbsp;This script compiles a .p7b file of your chosen set of PIV Issuer, Certification Authority (CA) signing certificates<!--This seems to be saying "the network engineer's selected CA signing certificates issued to PIV Issuers, but is unclear.
-Is this correct?-->.
-You can publish the file to domain controllers via _certutil_ or a group policy object (GPO).
-This could help you standardize agency trust store management processes.<!--Last sentence: do they know this already?
-Are we telling them how to do their jobs?-->

-- **Apple macOS and iOS**&nbsp;&mdash;&nbsp;This script compiles an Apple Configuration Profile (.mobileconfig) of your chosen set of PIV Issuer, CA signing certificates.<!--Same question about PIV Issuers in MS above.-->You can distribute the .mobileconfig file to devices or share it on an agency intranet website.For details, see Apple [Installation Options](https://fpki.idmanagement.gov/truststores/apple/#installation-options/){:target="_blank"}.
+#### Verify package contents

-#### The TSMS installation package (Trust_Store_Mangagement_Script_V1.zip) contains three artifacts:
+The script installation package (Trust_Store_Mangagement_Script_V1.zip) contains three artifacts:

-1. **certLoader.py** - (Script) reads in the targets.json installation file and compiles the output file with the chosen CA certificates.
+1. **certLoader.py** - (Script) reads in the targets.json installation file and compiles the output file with your selected CA certificates.
-1. **id-fpki-common-auth** - (Directory) contains CA certificates for the eligible installation targets.
+1. **id-fpki-common-auth** - (Directory) contains CA certificates for the eligible targets to install.
-1. **targets.json** - (JSON) contains attributes for the potential CA installation targets.
+1. **targets.json** - (JSON file) contains attributes for the eligible list of CA targets to install.

-#### Attributes included for each CA certificate
+#### Attributes for each CA certificate

 - **ID**: A unique integer ID (CA)
 - **SUBJECT**: CA subject name